Forgetting curve

 The forgetting curve hypothesizes the decline of memory retention in time.
 This curve shows how information is lost over time when there is no attempt to retain it.
 A related concept is the strength of memory that refers to the durability that memory traces in the brain.
 The stronger the memory, the longer period of time that a person is able to recall it.
 A typical graph of the forgetting curve purports to show that humans tend to halve their memory of newly learned knowledge in a matter of days or weeks unless they consciously review the learned material.

-The forgetting curve supports one of the seven kinds of memory failures: transience, which is the process of forgetting that occurs with the passage of time.
+The forgetting curve supports one of the seven kinds of memory failure discussed in The Seven Sins of Memory: transience, which is the process of forgetting that occurs with the passage of time.

 History

 From 1880 to 1885, Hermann Ebbinghaus ran a limited, incomplete study on himself and published his hypothesis in 1885 as Über das Gedächtnis (later translated into English as Memory: A Contribution to Experimental Psychology).
 Ebbinghaus studied the memorisation of nonsense syllables, such as "WID" and "ZOF" (CVCs or Consonant–Vowel–Consonant) by repeatedly testing himself after various time periods and recording the results.
 He plotted these results on a graph creating what is now known as the "forgetting curve".
 Ebbinghaus investigated the rate of forgetting, but not the effect of spaced repetition on the increase in retrievability of memories.

 Ebbinghaus's publication also included an equation to approximate his forgetting curve:

 Here, $b$ represents 'Savings' expressed as a percentage, and $t$ represents time in minutes, counting from one minute before end of learning.
 The constants c and k are 1.25 and 1.84 respectively.
 Savings is defined as the relative amount of time saved on the second learning trial as a result of having had the first.
 A savings of 100% would indicate that all items were still known from the first trial.
 A 75% savings would mean that relearning missed items required 25% as long as the original learning session (to learn all items).
 'Savings' is thus, analogous to retention rate.

-In 2015, an attempt to replicate the forgetting curve with one study subject has shown the experimental results similar to Ebbinghaus' original data.
+In 2015, an attempt to replicate the forgetting curve with one study subject has shown the experimental results similar to Ebbinghaus's original data.

-Ebbinghaus' experiment has significantly contributed to experimental psychology.
+Ebbinghaus's experiment has significantly contributed to experimental psychology.
 He was the first to carry out a series of well-designed experiments on the subject of forgetting, and he was one of the first to choose artificial stimuli in the research of experimental psychology.
 Since his introduction of nonsense syllables, a large number of experiments in experimental psychology has been based on highly controlled artificial stimuli.